Experience making Oshi Sushi (pressed Sushi)

-and how to prepare matcha tea and japanese sweets
+and how to prepare delicious matcha tea and Japanese sweets

 Matcha tea (green tea)

-Strawberry Daifuku (strawberry wrapped in sweet been paste and rice cake)
+seasonal fruits Daifuku (wrapped in sweet been paste and rice cake)

 Hi, my name is Yuko.